imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - 6 x 6 x 3: height, width, channels (red, green, blue)
 - It has the convolution operation shifting one pixel at a time but now it has the channel factor

+## Multiple filters

+- Apply multiple filters (convolutions) in a convolutional neural network (CNN), an output stack is created.
+This stack is called "feature map"
+- Each convolutional filter is designed to detect specific patterns or features

 ## One Layer of a Convolutional Network

 - Apply the filters to the input